SonikaRM99/recipe-app/README.md

 # Components
 - From component, user can search by recipe name or content of the recipe default search with 'fish'
 - RecipeCard Component, Will display all the search result in card
-- RecipeDetails Component, detailed description of any perticular recipe
+- RecipeDetails Component, detailed explaination of any particular recipe

 ## Material-UI

 Created responsive application using mui-v5

+##Screenshots
+image.png
+image.png
+image.png